 Diversity in Classical Music.

-On March 9/10 2014, Slatkin and The Detroit Symphony presented a feature showcase of
+In March of every year since the mid 2000s, Slatkin and The Detroit Symphony presented a feature showcase of

 music by contemporary African American composers and a related Symposium in